apivich-h/apivich-h.github.io/pages/index.md

 {% include image.html url="/images/profile.jpg" caption="Me lying on the road for no reason <br> (10 points if you know where this is)" width="300px" align="right" %}

 Hello.
-I am Apivich Hemachandra, although I also go by the name of Kaotoo[^1].
+I am Apivich Hemachandra[^1], although I also go by the name of Kaotoo[^2] [^3].

-I am a second-year PhD student at the School of Computing at National University of Singapore (NUS), under the supervision of <a href="https://www.comp.nus.edu.sg/~lowkh/">Bryan Low Kian Hsiang</a>.
-I am currently working on topics related to neural active learning.
+I am a third-year PhD student at the School of Computing at National University of Singapore (NUS), under the supervision of <a href="https://www.comp.nus.edu.sg/~lowkh/">Bryan Low Kian Hsiang</a>.
+I am currently working on topics related to neural active learning for various machine learning applications.

 Prior to this, I completed my Bachelor's degree from Mahidol University International College (MUIC) in Nakhon Pathom, Thailand.
 I majored in Physics, however I also completed minors in Computer Science and Mathematics.
-My Bachelor's Thesis was related to <a href="/projects/thesis-u">data diversification and submodular maximisation</a>[^2].
+My Bachelor's Thesis was related to <a href="/projects/thesis-u">data diversification and submodular maximisation</a>[^4].
 I have also worked on different computer science-related projects with professors and researchers in Thailand.
 Some are research projects related to ML and algorithms, while some are projects I have done with large firms in Thailand.

 <br/>